minterpy-project/minterpy/latest/_sources/index.rst.txt

       :class-footer: sd-border-0
       :shadow: None

-      Discover what Minterpy and multidimensional polynomials can do for you through a series of practical tutorials.
+      Discover what Minterpy and multivariate polynomials can do for you through a series of practical tutorials.
       +++
       .. button-ref:: getting-started/index